davwamai/siloh-clustering/README.md

-# SiloH MLB Player Clustering
+# Siloh MLB Player Clustering

-This project utilizes an autoencoder combined with k-means clustering to categorize Major League Baseball (MLB) players based on their performance statistics.
+Classfication model utilizing an autoencoder combined with k-means clustering to categorize MLB players based on their performance statistics.
+An arguably old-school classification technique, but done so for the sake of lightweightness and deployability.
 Users can input their own statistics to find out which cluster of MLB players they most closely resemble.

 ## Project Structure